 Thursday 5th of September 2024, Brussels

-A lot is going on in and around the Brussels ring road.
-In this session, we will focus on real estate developments on the axis Vilvoorde - Evere and the area around Brussels airport.
-How do they impact other major developments in Brussels?
+There is a lot is going on in and around the Brussels ring road.
+Two years ago we had focused in this course on the Heysel and the Northern Flemish part around Brussels between Grimbergen / E40 highway to the seaside and the railway station of Vilvoorde.
+In this 2024 session we will focus on real estate developments on the axis located between the railway station of Vilvoorde and Brussels Airport (E40 highway towards Leuven).
+How do they impact other major developments in Brussels and in Flanders?
 Do they threaten or compete with other urban plans in the city or can they be seen as an accelerator?
 And how does this affect mobility and accessibility issues in that area?

 Mira De Grande, director commercial real estate at Brussels Airport Company